DC Expungement Attorney

 Washington DC criminal law provides a process for individuals with arrests and convictions on their records to get have their record expunged.
 An arrest is not a conviction.
 It is much worse to have a conviction on your record than to only have an arrest.
 However, schools, employers, and basically anyone who does a background check will not look favorably on either.
 Accordingly, if you have a prior arrest or conviction, its important to consult a DC expungement lawyer to see if you are eligible to have your record expunged.

-In DC, certain eligible misdemeanor arrests and convictions may be expunged after 2 years.
-Certain misdemeanors, however, may not be expunged.
+Eligible misdemeanor convictions may be sealed eight years after the individual completes his or her sentence.
+Certain “ineligible” misdemeanor convictions, again like DUI or domestic violence offenses, however, may not be expunged ever.
 Having an eligible misdemeanor sealed requires that the person wait two years and file a motion with the court.
 Whether the person filing the motion was guilty or innocent does not matter for purposes of the motion.
 The only felony conviction eligible for expungement is a felony Bail Reform Act violation (failing to appear for court).

 These rules all apply when filing a motion to seal based on the interest of public justice.
 This motion requires the defendant to show its in the interest of public justice to have their record sealed.
 Its then the government’s burden to prove by a preponderance of the evidence that its not in the interest of public justice to seal the record if they oppose the sealing.
 The government usually does not oppose these types of motions where the defendant is eligible to have his or her record sealed.

 What about actual innocence?